BJP cites Pak journalist's claims to attack ex-VP Ansari, Congress | Politics

 - India

-Mirza has claimed in an interview in Pakistan that Ansari had invited him five times to India during 2005-11 and shared extremely sensitive and classified information, the BJP leader said.

-''He took the information from Ansari and it was used against India,'' Bhatia alleged, adding that Mirza was also invited to speak at a seminar on the issue of terrorism.
+''He took the information from Ansari and it was used against India,'' Bhatia alleged, adding that Mirza was also invited to a seminar on the issue of terrorism.

-Citing Mirza's claims, the BJP leader said he was given the visa to visit seven Indian cities against the practise of three cities.
+BJP vice president Baijayant Jay Panda tweeted, ''It is astonishing to read about the claims of a Pakistani journalist involving our former Vice President Hamid Ansari.
+What is even more shocking is that he got a 2nd term during the UPA govt!
+Were the top posts compromised during that period?
+It raises some serious doubts.''
+Citing Mirza's claims, Bhatia said he was given the visa to visit seven Indian cities against the practice of three cities.

-Bhatia also cited comments of a former operative of RAW, India's external spy agency, to allege that Ansari had harmed the country's interests when he was its envoy to Iran.
+He also referred to the comments of a former operative of RAW, India's external spy agency, to allege that Ansari had harmed the country's interests when he was its envoy to Iran.

-Asked if the BJP was seeking legal action on the issue, he said the party's job is to raise issues and it is for the investigation agencies to probe.
+Asked if the BJP was seeking legal action in the matter, he said the party's job is to raise issues and it is for the investigation agencies to probe.

+He said Ansari should clarify if he was aware that Mirza was to pass the information to the ISI, and whether the former vice president was acting at the prodding of the Congress leadership.

+The Congress can go to any extent and compromise with national security in its petty and ugly politics, he alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)